 Metrics, Metrics, More Metrics

 Velocity is one of the most commonly used (and abused) agile team metrics.
-Teams (and their stakeholders) often focus on “improving velocity” without either a proper consideration for root causes that impact velocity, or a holistic view.
+Teams (and their stakeholders) often focus on “improving velocity” without either a proper consideration for root causes that impact velocity or a holistic view.

-So often the only other, if any, metrics that teams put in place are purely technical: burn-charts, velocity graphs, cycle times (For dozens of contenders that teams may choose from see: Understanding Agile Team Metrics) but technical metrics (Process, Release, Product and Code) offer only part of the picture.
+So often the only other, if any, metrics that teams put in place are purely technical: burn-charts, velocity graphs, and cycle times (For dozens of contenders that teams may choose from see: Understanding Agile Team Metrics) but technical metrics (Process, Release, Product and Code) offer only part of the picture.
 And worse yet they are all lagging indicators.
 By the time team (or management) sees the dip, the canary’s already dead.